 - Voice Therapy: Improves breathing pattern, voice production and resonance functions for better communication.

-- Pediatric Feeding Evaluations: Assessments for children with food aversions or sensory and/or neurological impairments that may interfere with swallow function and development of typical eating patterns.
+- Pediatric Feeding Evaluations and Therapy: Assessments for children with food aversions or sensory and/or neurological impairments that may interfere with swallow function and development of typical eating patterns.
 Evaluations help to determine intervention, such as, diet modifications and/or therapy.

 Adult Speech & Language Services

-- Voice Therapy: Improves vocal function and helps with problems with pitch, volume, resonance or quality of the voice that distracts listeners from what is being said.
+- Voice Therapy: Personalized Treatment Plans That Help You Achieve the Best Possible vocal health.
+Improves vocal function and helps with problems related to pitch, volume, resonance or quality of the voice that distracts listeners from what is being said.

-- Fluency Therapy: Helps with problems in which the flow of speech is interrupted by abnormal stoppages, such as stuttering.
+- Articulation Therapy: Helps with problems in which the flow of speech is interrupted by abnormal stoppages, such as stuttering.
 Therapy decreases stuttering also known as diffluent episodes.

 Articulation Therapy: Helps with difficulty in producing sounds in syllables or saying words incorrectly to the point that other people cannot understand what is being said.

-- Oral Placement Therapy: Treatment of muscle-based difficulties as related to speech clarity and feeding issues.
+- Oral Placement Therapy: Treatment of muscle-based difficulties as related to speech clarity, articulation and feeding issues.